 Ran aground at 2330hrs on 26 March 1940 on Oddknuppen Island, south-east of Mandal, Norway, in position 57.57,5N, 07.34,5E, due to a navigational error.
 On 28 March 1940 refloated and interned by Norway, first at Mandal and later at Kristiansand-Marviken.
 Recaptured by Germany on 9 April 1940 and returned to service after being repaired in Kiel.

 9 Sep 1939

-The British submarine HMS Ursula (N 59) (LtCdr G.C.
-Philipps, RN) fired the first British submarine torpedoes of the war when unsuccessfully attacking U-35 and U-21 with a spread of five torpedoes some 23 miles north of the island of Schiermonnikoog, Netherlands.
+HMS Ursula (N 59) (Lt.Cdr.
+G.C.
+Philips, RN) fired the first British submarine torpedoes of the war in unsuccessfully attacking U-35 and U-21 with a spread of five torpedoes some 23 miles (37 km) north of the Dutch island of Schiermonnikoog.
 (Sources: Dr. Jürgen Rohwer)

 6 Nov 1939

 HMS Sealion (Lt.Cdr.
-B. Bryant, RN) fired 6 torpedoes at U-21.
-They all missed their target.
+B. Bryant, RN) fired six torpedoes at U-21, all of which missed their target.

 2 recorded attacks on this boat.